Baby Pacifiers – Tips For Safe And Hygienic Usage

 But pacifiers need to be boiled, cleaned and checked for safety regularly.
 In addition, many parents use pacifier clips since they are so convenient, but they need to be checked for safety too.

-It is also quite easy to just offer the dummy much more often than really needed.(Makes the weaning of the pacifier harder eventually.)
+It is also quite easy to just offer the dummy much more often than really needed.(And this makes the weaning of the pacifier harder eventually.)

-Here we hade put together a checklist for pacifier usage for your convenience.
+Here I have put together a checklist for pacifier usage for your convenience.